eliaslandin/aws-ses-transactional/README.md

 - AWS profile to use.
 - Path to email HTML file.
-- Path to recipient emails CSV file.
+- Path to CSV file with recipients' email addresses.
+(One column, seperated by new line)
-- Senders email address.
+- Sender's email address.
 - Email subject line.